 In contrast, a bank’s board members are appointed and paid by shareholders.

 The real difference between banks and credit unions is the financial coaching we offer.
-At Libro, we provide personalized financial coaching to our Owners to help grow their personal prosperity, whatever prosperity means to them.
+At Libro, we provide personalized financial coaching to our Owners.
+A coach will help arrange our services that fit your life and specific needs.